venkyjayasurya/Php-login-and-registration-page/README.md

 # Php-login-and-registration-page

-View the live page at http://venkyjayasurya.rf.gd/

-The website is created using PHP with Materialize CSS and MySql Database
+This website is created using PHP with Materialize CSS and MySql Database

 Functionalities:
   User Registration,